antoinemartin/antoinemartin.github.com/content/posts/debugging-a-failing-openstack-image.md

 ```

 Here the address of the machine would be the second one, the one marked with
-Permanet.
+Permanent.
 You can connect to it:

 ```powershell
 PS> ssh root@172.20.68.230